 Are you in a bind until payday and a cash advance isn’t enough to help you get by?
 A bad credit loan may be a viable option.
 But before you apply, it’s important to understand how they work, what your options are, and how to evaluate lenders.

 What Are Bad Credit Loans?

 Bad credit loans are designed to help consumers with less than perfect credit get the cash they need when life happens.
-Consumers with past credit troubles know first hand how difficult it can be to get approved for a loan.
-Most traditional or brick-and-mortar lenders have stringent qualification criteria and if your financial profile falls short, that equals an automatic rejection.
+Consumers with past credit troubles know first-hand how difficult it can be to get approved for a loan.
+Most traditional lenders have stringent qualification criteria and if your financial profile falls short, that equals an automatic rejection.
 But even if the traditional lenders have said no, a bad credit lender may be able to say yes.

 The application process for bad credit loans is relatively simple.
-All you have to do is enter information about your finances and employment and you could receive an answer in just minutes.
-And if approved, you will receive the funds in your account in as little as one business day.
+All you have to do is enter information about your finances and employment in your application and you could receive an answer in just minutes.
+If approved, you will receive the funds in your account in as little as one business day.
 Some bad credit lenders also offer same-day funding.

 Types of Bad Credit Loans

 There are two types of bad credit loans to choose from: unsecured or secured.